Family planning: Modern methods

 Modern methods of family planning include birth control, assisted reproductive technology and family planning programs.

 In regard to the use of modern methods of contraception, The United Nations Population Fund (UNFPA) says, "Contraceptives prevent unintended pregnancies, reduce the number of abortions, and lower the incidence of death and disability related to complications of pregnancy and childbirth."
 UNFPA states, "If all women with an unmet need for contraceptives were able to use modern methods, an additional 24 million abortions (14 million of which would be unsafe), 6 million miscarriages, 70,000 maternal deaths and 500,000 infant deaths would be prevented."

 In cases where couples may not want to have children just yet, family planning programs help a lot.
 Federal family planning programs reduced childbearing among poor women by as much as 29 percent, according to a University of Michigan study.

 Adoption is another option used to build a family.
 There are seven steps that one must make towards adoption.
 One must decide to pursue an adoption, apply to adopt, complete an adoption home study, get approved to adopt, be matched with a child, receive an adoptive placement, and then legalize the adoption.

 Contraception

 A number of contraceptive methods are available to prevent unwanted pregnancy.
 There are natural methods and various chemical-based methods, each with particular advantages and disadvantages.
 Behavioral methods to avoid pregnancy that involve vaginal intercourse include the withdrawal and calendar-based methods, which have little upfront cost and are readily available.
 Long-acting reversible contraceptive methods, such as intrauterine device (IUD) and implant are highly effective and convenient, requiring little user action, but do come with risks.
 When cost of failure is included, IUDs and vasectomy are much less costly than other methods.
-In addition to providing birth control, male and/or female condoms protect against sexually transmitted diseases (STD).
-Condoms may be used alone, or in addition to other methods, as backup or to prevent STD.
+In addition to providing birth control, male and/or female condoms protect against sexually transmitted infections (STI).
+Condoms may be used alone, or in addition to other methods, as backup or to prevent STIs.
 Surgical methods (tubal ligation, vasectomy) provide long-term contraception for those who have completed their families.